• Skip to primary navigation

 Add the pasta and stir to combine.
 Serve right away.

-This can be made ahead of time, (that is what I did), and refrigerated, covered, in a microwave safe casserole dish.
+This can be made ahead of time, (that is what I did), and refrigerated, covered, in a microwave-safe casserole dish.
 Save any remaining pasta water separately to use for reheating.
 It took about 6 minutes to reheat the dish with another 1/2 cup of water stirred in.

 Bowl of pasta with cauliflower and pancetta.

-Since you have some leftover cauliflower, here’s a couple more cauliflower recipes to try:
+Since you have some leftover cauliflower, here’s a couple more Cauliflower Recipes to try:

 • Microwave garlicky cauliflower rice